iamatypeofwalrus/rpc/README.md

 Why build yet another RPC library?

-1. GRPC support for the web browser is dismal, and the ecosystem of tooling is very heavy weight.
+1. GRPC support for the web browser is dismal

-1a.
-Protobufs are a good mechanims to communicate contracts at scale, I want to foucs on just Go to the Browser, not inter-service communication.
+2. GRPC tooling is not fun and not fast

+3. GRPC can't run natively in a servless context

-2. The native Go RPC library focuses on Go service to Go service communication, not to the web browser.
+4. The Go RPC library focuses on Go to Go services

-3. JSON RPC exists - yes, but this library is mine :-)
+What is this library trying to do?

+1. Be grok-able

+2. Be orthogonal

+3. Get out of its own way

+4. Runnable in a servless context